flowdock/hubot-deploy-status/README.md

 The script will fetch the latest deployment for an app (in specified environment) and display its status compared to the master (repo default) branch.

+The script will also allow automatic cron-like deployment status checks, so your hubot can be configured to notify you if some environment for an app is not up to date (for example one component hasn't been deployed to production).

 Tokens
 ------